Page cover

 init

-User opened the payment window but hasn’t entered the payment stage.
+User opened the payment window but hasn’t entered the payment stage and the order has not yet entered the processing flow.

 new